PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 <a name="introduction"></a>
 # INTRODUCTION
-This was created by Patrick Kreitzberg and Dr. Jesse Johnson at the University of Montana.
+This was created by Patrick Kreitzberg under the guidance of Dr. Jesse Johnson at the University of Montana.
 The program is a tool to help create data profiles using a gui. yada yada

 ![Image](http://www.patkreitzberg.com/gl.png)